Last Updated on

 A city was built here even during the Roman times, near the castle protecting the province.
 Stephen I established a bishopric here during the state foundation and built a basilica.

-During the Turkish times Győr was a fortress protecting Vienna.
-In the 17th-18th century, by the reconstruction of the fortress that was the core of the city it became one of the country’s most beautiful Baroque towns.
-In the 19th century it became an industrial centre and it maintains its position to this day.
+During the Turkish times, Győr was a fortress protecting Vienna.
+In the 17-18 Century, by the reconstruction of the fortress that was the core of the city, it became one of the country’s most beautiful Baroque towns.
+In the 19th century, it became an industrial center and it maintains its position to this day.

 It is not only the center of County Győr-Moson-Sopron, but a very important economic center, and it is also similarly important in a cultural and touristic aspect.